tlouarn/tlouarn.github.io/_posts/2021-06-03-implementing-domain-driven-design.md

 # Immutability of Value Objects

-Value Objects are immutable objects where the attributes are protected by private setters and are validated and set by the constructor once and for all.
+Value Objects are immutable.
+Their attributes are protected by private setters and are validated and set by the constructor once and for all.
 Therefore the very existence of a Value Object guarantees that it is valid, which makes it much easier to rely on and to manipulate within the Application Layer.

 # When to use Domain Services

 The very existence of Domain Services with logic in them could be the sign that Entities are Anemic, i.e. simple data storage objects with no logic in it, which is generally a bad practice.

-That being said, Domain services can be useful in specific cases:
+That said, Domain services can be useful in specific cases:
 * When an action/computation requires several Entities: instead of choosing which Entity to place the logic in and which Entity to inject, we can choose to write the logic in a separate Domain Service in which to inject both Entities.
-* When an action requires to look into a Repository: it is generally not recommended to access a Repository from an Aggregate, but it’s okay to do so from a Domain Service.
+* When an action requires to look into a Repository: it is generally not recommended to access a Repository from an Aggregate, but it is acceptable to do so from a Domain Service.

 # Two types of Repositories